lukasrump/crllm/README.md

 src_path = "./"                     # Define the root path of your source code
 src_glob = "**/*.py"                # Use glob patterns to match source files (e.g., Python files)
 ```

+### Ignore files
+CRLLM supports a `.crllm_ignore` file to exclude specific files and directories from code reviews.
+This is similar to `.gitignore` but specific to CRLLM's code review process.